SNavleen/Terrian-Generation/readme.txt

+#Terrain

 Created by: Navleen Singh
 Student#: 1302228

 Some of the code was found online they are all sighted above the function.
-Extra libraries included are: vector, math, iostream
+Extra libraries included are: vector, math, iostream.

+This application generates 3 different types of terrains (Flat, Hills and Fault).
+There are 2 different windows 3D and 2D, the 3D is intractable with key presses.
+This application implements shading, lighting, and material.

 "Enter meshsize between 50 to 300: "